 The documentation associated with validation includes:

 - Validation protocols and reports

-Labelling and label Printing are critical final components of the validation process.
-In 2018, 9% of all medical device recall events – and the return of over a million units – were due to labelling issues, with printing errors undoubtedly a factor.
+Labeling and label Printing are critical final components of the validation process.
+In 2018, 9% of all medical device recall events – and the return of over a million units – were due to labeling issues, with printing errors undoubtedly a factor.
 It only takes one stray label, IFU or printing error to cause a product recall.
 A trivial issue like a faulty print ribbon, for example can lead to missing, unreadable, or misinterpreted content.
 When this goes undetected and products reach the supply chain, regulations are breached, and patient safety is put at risk.
-Moreover, with an increasing move towards just-in-time production processes, organisations need to ensure they’ve got robust mechanisms in place to assure batch integrity.
-Concerningly, most organisations are unlikely to realise that their printing systems don’t comply, until the regulators come knocking.
+Moreover, with an increasing move towards just-in-time production processes, organizations need to ensure they’ve got robust mechanisms in place to assure batch integrity.
+Concerningly, most organizations are unlikely to realize that their printing systems don’t comply, until the regulators come knocking.

 It’s ever more important that a company’s printing systems’ rationale can stand up to the scrutiny of an audit.
 So why leave the compliance of the final component of the validation process to chance?